Coalition for a Baruch Plan for AI

 Announced on September 10th by:

-Current AI governance initiatives by super powers, IGOs and the UN are severely insufficient in scope, timeliness, inclusivity and participation.
+Current AI governance initiatives by superpowers, IGOs and the UN are severely insufficient in scope, timeliness, inclusivity and participation.
 Nothing less than a Baruch Plan for AI can reliably tackle AI’s immense risks for human safety and for unaccountable concentration of power and wealth, and realize its astounding potential.
-Awareness of this fact is mounting: some of the most influential AI experts and leaders have referred to the Baruch Plan as a model for AI governance, including Yoshua Bengio, the most cited AI scientist, Ian Hogarth, (UK AI Safety Institute), Allan Dafoe (Google DeepMind), Jack Clark, (Anthropic), Jaan Tallinn, (Future of Life Institute), and Nick Bostrom.
+Awareness of this need is mounting.
+Some of the most influential AI experts and leaders have referred to or outright called for the Baruch Plan as a model for AI governance, including Yoshua Bengio, the most cited AI scientist, Ian Hogarth, (UK AI Safety Institute), Allan Dafoe (Google DeepMind), Jack Clark, (Anthropic), Jaan Tallinn, (Future of Life Institute), and Nick Bostrom.

 A Better Treaty-Making Method